EvolvingAgent: Curriculum Self-evolving Agent with Continual World Model for Long-Horizon Tasks: EvolvingAgent

-Let $\mathcal{E}$ denote a dynamic open-world environment with partial observability, $\mathcal{T}$ represent the long-horizon tasks, and $\mathcal{S}$ represents the agent's current state.
-We aim to design a self-evolving agent {\it EvoAgent} that can complete various long-horizon tasks across environments, without human intervention.
-As shown in Figure \ref{fig_2}, EvoAgent includes an experience-driven task planner $\Psi_{\text{plan}}$, a WM-guided action controller $\Pi_{\text{act}}$, a CL-based reflector $\Phi_{\text{reflect}}$; The continual world model includes a Multimodal Experience Pool (MEP) $\mathcal{D}_{\text{MEP}}$, and a world model $\mathcal{M}_w$.
-EvoAgent can be instantiated as:
+Let $\mathcal{E}$ denote a dynamic open-world environment with partial observability, $\mathcal{T}$ represent the LH tasks, and $\mathcal{S}$ represents the agent's current state.
+We aim to design a curriculum self-evolving agent {\it EvolvingAgent} that can complete various LH tasks across environments, without human intervention.
+As shown in Fig. \ref{fig_2}, EvolvingAgent includes an experience-driven task planner $\Psi_{\text{plan}}$, a WM-guided action controller $\Pi_{\text{act}}$, a Curriculum Learning (CL) -based reflector $\Phi_{\text{reflect}}$; The continual world model includes a Multimodal Experience Pool (MEP) $\mathcal{D}_{\text{MEP}}$, and a world model $\mathcal{M}_w$.
+EvolvingAgent has an online MBRL setup and can be instantiated as:

 {\bf Continual world model}.
-As shown in Algorithm \ref{alg:evoagent} at Appendix \ref{CWM}, EvoAgent with a continual world model can self-evolve through closed-loop dynamic self-planning, self-control, and self-reflection, autonomously updating the multimodal experience pool and world knowledge, filtering invalid exploration, mitigating historical forgetting, and contributing to better autonomous planning and action control.
-The sketch of EvoAgent is as follows:
+As shown in Algorithm \ref{alg:evoagent}, by building a planner-controller-reflector closed-loop dynamic, the continual world model for EvolvingAgent can autonomously update multimodal experiences and world knowledge.
+The sketch is as follows: